department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 ---
 layout: page-breadcrumbs.html
-title: How to Gather Evidence for Your Claim
+title: How to Gather Evidence for Your Disability Claim
 display_title: Evidence Needed
 description: Find out what evidence you'll need when you file a VA disability claim—and what your options are for gathering documents to support your claim.
 Evidence may include supporting documents like medical test results, doctor’s reports, and other records.
 plainlanguage: 11-9-16 certified in compliance with the Plain Writing Act